Gellybean/Gellybean/MathfinderBot.md

  - The modifier used for hitting.

 #### Remarks
+`/shape` is meant to be used in-tandem with a polymorph `/mod`, such as `BEAST_SHAPE`.
 This will generate the attacks (primary and/or secondary) and natural weapons associated with a particular creature's shape.
 In addition, it will list any speeds, senses, or special abilities you may receive from taking the creature's shape.
+Be sure to follow the particular spell's allowances, as many creatures are listed with their maximum possible features.

 ### **-INVENTORY-**